-WIN-T Increment 2 began fielding in October 2012 and is fielded as the tactical network communications backbone of the Army’s capability sets.
-Going forward, unit requirements that can be satisfied with at-the-halt networking capability will remain with WIN-T Increment 1, while those units where mobility is critical to mission success will receive WIN-T Increment 2.
+WIN-T Increment 2 began fielding in October 2012.
+The Army will continue to provide the proven capability of WIN-T Increment 1 where unit requirements can be satisfied with at-the-halt networking capability.
+But those units where mobility is critical to mission success will receive WIN-T Increment 2.

 - The Tactical Communications Node (TCN) provides the principal backbone element and supports command post operations for the WIN-T Increment 2 network.
 The TCN provides communication and networking equipment and allows the Soldier the ability to access the network at a variety of security levels.
 While at-the-halt, the TCN is equipped with a 10 meter, extendable mast to improve line-of-sight connectivity and larger satellite assemblage for high throughput.

-- The Point of Presence (PoP) is installed on select platforms at division, brigade and battalion echelons, enabling mobile mission command by providing on-the-move network connectivity, both line-of-sight and beyond-line-of-sight.
+- The Point of Presence (PoP) is installed on select combat platforms at division, brigade and battalion echelons, enabling mobile mission command by providing on-the-move network connectivity, both line-of-sight and beyond-line-of-sight.

 - The Soldier Network Extension (SNE) is installed on select vehicles to provide on-the-move network communications to extend the network from the brigade down to the company level.
-Using its on-the-move satellite communication systems, the SNE can be used to heal and extend lower echelon tactical radio networks for geographically separated elements blocked by terrain features.
+Using its on-the-move satellite communication systems, the SNE can also be used to heal and extend lower echelon tactical radio networks for geographically separated elements blocked by terrain features.

 - The Vehicle Wireless Package (VWP) is a communications package for non-WIN-T Command and Control (C2) vehicles.
 The VWP B-Kit provides remote connectivity to a TCN via a Local Access Waveform for command and control vehicles during at-the-halt and on-the-move operations.
 It is a small form factor Local Area Network extension of the TCN’s satellite and terrestrial line-of-sight network systems.

 - The Network Operations (NetOps) and Security Center (NOSC) provides network management and enhanced tactical network planning, administration, monitoring and response capabilities.
 The hardware is located on the vehicle and is connected by cables to the laptops and large display screens inside the tactical operations center where the communications officers manage the network.

 - The Satellite Transportable Terminal Plus (STT+), a trailer-mounted ground satellite communications terminal with a generator, is used in conjunction with the TCN at the halt to provide relatively high throughput satellite communications.